Kevin-Bronsdijk/scanr-net/README.md

 ## Getting Started

-First you need to sign up for the [ScanR API](https://scanr.xyz/) and obtain your unique **API Token**.
+First you need to sign up for the [ScanR](https://scanr.xyz/) and obtain your unique **API Token**.
 Once you have set up your account, you can start using ScanR.

 ## How to use

-You can convert/can your documents by providing the URL of the document you want to convert or upload the image directly instead.
-Just keep in mind that the image URL must be accessible for ScanR.
+You can convert/can your documents by providing the URL of the document you want to  to text or upload the document directly instead.
+Just keep in mind that the document URL must be accessible for ScanR.

 ## Authentication